-Our CPNI range of doors has been completely re-designed and put through rigorous testing to achieve the required security ratings.
-We’ve also put our CPNI MFES personnel doors through a testing programme, which has resulted in them achieving acoustic ratings as well as fire ratings.
+Our NPSA (formerly CPNI) range of doors has been completely re-designed and put through rigorous testing to achieve the required security ratings.
+We’ve also put our NPSA MFES personnel doors through a testing programme, which has resulted in them achieving acoustic ratings as well as fire ratings.

 What I enjoy most about my job is the constant desire to improve our products and processes.
 I’ve recently been on an Inventor course and our new Project Engineering Director has given me access to the Inventor software, which I believe is a massive step in terms of advancing the design of our doors.

 You’ll have worked on lots of projects during your time at Rhino – is there one that stands out as a particularly enjoyable one?

 Since joining Rhino, I’ve witnessed some brilliant projects for clients and sites around the world.
 I particularly enjoy attending site surveys at military bases.
 I’m fascinated by them.
 I think our defence projects are the ones I most enjoy because you can so clearly see the important role that our products play.

 How do you see Rhino, and the wider Group, continuing to evolve in the coming years?

 We’re continually growing as a company and a group, with new products and services in the pipeline.
 Since I first started, I’ve noticed an increase in both workload and the workforce itself, which is a great thing to see.
 I hope that we can continue with this momentum, moving forward and continuing to expand in terms of the solutions we deliver for our clients.